gofore/aws-training/docs/01-introduction-to-aws/slides.md

 1. Compile and run the `aws-workshop-ui` locally
 2. Complete programming [task #1](https://github.com/gofore/aws-training/tree/master/workshop/initial#task-1-sqs-request)
 3. Complete programming [task #2](https://github.com/gofore/aws-training/tree/master/workshop/initial#task-2-sqs-message-send)
+4. View your messages in the queues from the management console
-4. Run the `aws-workshop-loader` locally
+5. Run the `aws-workshop-loader` locally

+Notes: If you use Vagrant, you can access the web app at http://10.10.10.10:9001 on your host machine.

 --